ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 [![](/wiki/shared/news/2026-07-19-project-loved-july-2026/2242333.jpg)](https://osu.ppy.sh/community/forums/topics/2226670)

-[alien3 - alien friend request](https://osu.ppy.sh/beatmapsets/2242333#osu) by ::melonboy::{ user=3053382 }, [Chai the Tea](https://osu.ppy.sh/users/10234218), ::MintLeaf::{ user=18649304 }, and [waefwerf](https://osu.ppy.sh/users/3868653)\
+[alien3 - alien friend request](https://osu.ppy.sh/beatmapsets/2242333#osu) by ::melonboy::{ user=3053382 }, ::Chai the Tea::{ user=10234218 }, ::MintLeaf::{ user=18649304 }, and ::waefwerf::{ user=3868653 }\
 200 BPM, 3:35 | 5.89★, 6.56★\
 *description written by ::chiv::{ user=6701656 }*

 *⚡ Turn on the generator...*

 Yes, you aren't dreaming. ::melonboy::{ user=3053382 }'s [alien friend request](https://osu.ppy.sh/beatmapsets/2242333#osu) has officially touched down in Project Loved.
 This lovely passion project was born out of the legendary [Kyoku 2024](/wiki/Contests/Kyoku/2024), where mappers and artists joined forces to cook up some magic.
 Here, ::melonboy::{ user=3053382 } pulled double duty, showing off serious chops in both mapping and vocals, while legendary mapper ::-PC::{ user=2916414 } brought the song's composition to life.
-With backup from close friends ::Chai the Tea::{ user=10234218 } and [waefwerf](https://osu.ppy.sh/users/3868653), plus a delightful reading difficulty from ::MintLeaf::{ user=18649304 }, this beatmap is pure charm from start to finish, feeling like a genuine love letter to the game.
+With backup from close friends ::Chai the Tea::{ user=10234218 } and ::waefwerf::{ user=3868653 }, plus a delightful reading difficulty from ::MintLeaf::{ user=18649304 }, this beatmap is pure charm from start to finish, feeling like a genuine love letter to the game.

 Here's a word from our sponsor this week. 🐸: "Ahem.
 It seems to me that you guys have two options....
 Let's make sure we vote 'yes!'"

 ## osu!taiko

-The osu!taiko Loved candidates were chosen by ::\_gt::{ user=8301957 }, [Horiiizon](https://osu.ppy.sh/users/8071438), ::K a y o k o::{ user=17664300 }, and [nevqr](https://osu.ppy.sh/users/14269506)!
+The osu!taiko Loved candidates were chosen by ::\_gt::{ user=8301957 }, ::Horiiizon::{ user=8071438 }, ::K a y o k o::{ user=17664300 }, and ::nevqr::{ user=14269506 }!

 **[Click here to download all of this round's osu!taiko picks!](https://packs.ppy.sh/LR99%20-%20Project%20Loved:%20July%202026%20(osu!taiko).zip)**